-Mae’s Tearoom in Uldale is a ten minute drive from Bassenthwaite and worth venturing out to.
+Mae’s Tearoom in Uldale is under 4 miles from Bassenthwaite and worth venturing out to.
 The tearoom is in the old Victorian schoolroom and also hosts a popular art gallery.
-The owners are passionate about home cooking and have recently expanded their repertoire to include Friday and Saturday nights, and traditional Sunday lunches.
+The owners are passionate about home cooking and serve up delicious dishes every day, including evening meals on Friday and Saturday nights, and traditional Sunday lunches.

-I love the grand frontage of Ravenstone Manor and its setting at the foot of Ullock Pike.
+The attractive, grand frontage of Ravenstone Manor and its wonderful setting at the foot of Ullock Pike make it a great choice if you're looking to enjoy scenic surroundings while you eat.
 Non-residents are welcome in the cosy traditional bar, the pleasant lounge or for dinner in the restaurant.
 The pretty garden is a lovely spot for afternoon tea.
-The after dinner cheese board is particularly good.
+The after- dinner cheese board is particularly good.

 Directly across the road is Ravenstone Lodge.
 The lodge has a lovely bistro bar in its old stable block serving good value meals and snacks.
 The restaurant has lovely views towards Bassenthwaite Lake where you can often see the Ospreys between April and September.

-Recently under new ownership, the Embleton Spa hotel is open to non residents for light snacks and bar meals.
+The Embleton Spa Hotel is open to non-residents for light snacks and bar meals.
 It has lovely views across to Sale Fell and Wythop Woods and a roaring fire in the winter.

 At the foot of Dodd Wood, the Sawmill is a charming little wooden cabin with an impressive array of former machinery, photos and local information inside.
-A woodburner keeps the place warm in the colder months and the cakes are simply heavenly!
+A wood burner keeps the place warm in the colder months and the cakes are heavenly!
 This place is a real gem with friendly staff and generous portions of their homemade hot and cold menu.